 LPS have been looking for such opportunities for some time, to provide investors with much needed diversity and we are offering this (our first) scheme of this nature, which has been negotiated off market, with attractive terms.

-The agreed purchase price for the land and construction of the unit is £1.093m inclusive of purchasers’ costs.
-The land is to be acquired at £275,000, upon the syndicate immediately reaching its funding aim.
+The agreed purchase price for the land and construction of the unit is £3.5m inclusive of purchasers’ costs.
+The land is to be acquired at £650,000, upon the syndicate immediately reaching its initial funding aim.